apache/nuttx/boards/arm/s32k1xx/ucans32k146/README.txt

 README
 ======

-This directory holds the port to the NXP RDDRONE-UAVCAN board with S32K146 MCU.
+This directory holds the port to the NXP UCANS32K board with S32K146 MCU.

 Contents
 ========